turtle96/taskell/docs/UserGuide.md

 - TIME: Indicates a time

 > Please refer to Time Format Summary for the time formats that Taskell supports. <br>
-> Default start time has been set to 12:00AM <br>
+> Default start time has been set to 12:00AM. <br>
-> Default end time has been set to 11:59PM <br>
+> Default end time has been set to 11:59PM. <br>
-> If the task is added today and no start time is provided, the default start time will be set to the current time.
+> If you added a task today without a start time, the default start time will be set to the current time.

 - PRIORITY: Indicates the level of importance of a task ranging from level 0 to 3.
 Level 0, 1, 2, 3 indicates default, low, medium and high priority respectively